 Alfriston Clergy House is a Grade II* listed building next to St Andrew’s Church.
 It was the first property to be acquired by the National Trust in 1896 for which they paid £10.
 It is thought that it was built by a local carpenter and purchased in 1403 by John Carlton, the first priest appointed by Michelham Priory to Alfriston.
 The house is built in the style of a Wealden Hall house and recent research has shown that the trees used to build it were felled between 1399 and 1407.

-You can visit the house and gardens.
+You can visit the house and gardens in the summer months.
 Nearby, you’ll also see a WWII mine that washed up in the River Cuckmere in 1943!

 Motoring madness at Filching Manor Motor Museum

 On the road from Friston to Wannock, you’ll pass the Filching Manor Motor Museum.
-This is a privately owned collection that is not generally open to the public but you can book tours of 10+ people.
+This is a privately owned collection that is not generally open to the public but you can book tours of 6+ people (at £10/person).
 There are two parts to a visit here.
 Firstly, the main house itself is Grade II listed and dates back to 1450.
-With a high vaulted hall, it has lots of original features and a large motor-related collection of assorted items.
+With a high vaulted hall, it has lots of original features and secondly, a large motor-related collection of assorted items.

 From the house, you walk up to a series of large sheds which are packed to the rafters with motoring and speed boating memorabilia.
 Amongst the collection is Sir Malcolm Campbell’s Bluebird K3 world record-breaking boat, a Bedford van that appeared in a Beetles’ film, several Bugatti cars, a 1904 chain-driven Mercedes racing car and more.
 So much more.
 Definitely one for the petrol heads.